Rareș Burnete: Club career

 Rareș Burnete grew up through Colțea Brașov youth academy, before joining the US Lecce in October 2020, along with fellow Romanian footballers Răzvan Pașcalău and Cătălin Vulturar.

 Having started training with the Serie B first team on the summer 2021, Burnete made his professional debut for Lecce on 16 December 2021, entering as a substitute in a 0–2 away win over Spezia.
 He signed a 3 years contract extension the following spring, tying him to the club until 2025.

+On 29 July 2025, Burnete was loaned by Juve Stabia in Serie B.

 International career

-Rareș Burnete is a youth international with Romania, having selected with the national under-18.
+Burnete is a youth international for Romania, having featured for the under-18 national team.